epiphany-platform/central-build-system/technical/doc/README.md

 * [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-When you will have that you will be ready to go with the build system itself.
+As soon as you aer all setup up, you're ready to go on with the *build system* itself.

-This all work can be easily done by running terraform module for that.
+This can be easily done with running terraform module for that:

-Just run below commands:

 ```shell
 git clone git@github.com:epiphany-platform/build-system.git